mika-jpd/Variability_of_Slave_Transactions_Analysis/README.md

 Link to dataset: https://corgis-edu.github.io/corgis/csv/slavery/

 ## *Tentative* Analysis:
 *Note #1: I have refrained from commenting on the signs associated to different variables in the principal components because these are completely insignificant.
-My code, run on another computer, could invert the signs I got because the principal components found are unique up to a sign.
+The code, run on another computer, could invert the signs because the principal components found are unique up to a sign.
 We can, however, comment on which variables have different signs.*

-*Note #2: The following interpretations are mine.*
+*Note #2: The following interpretations are mine and my group's.*

 ```
 PC1: (33.6% variability)